supryan/IFTTT-OSX/README.md

 Installation
 ============

 Download a release by selecting one above or create your own app with the Xcode project provided.
+Drag your custom OSX Notification app into:
+<pre><code>/Library/ScriptingAdditions/</code></pre><strong>
-Drag your custom OSX Notification app into: <pre><code>/Library/ScriptingAdditions/</code></pre><strong>Don't forget to code-sign the app using Terminal (or your Developer ID via Xcode) or they will not run under GateKeeper!
-(OSX 10.8x)</strong>
+Don't forget to code-sign the app using Terminal (or your Developer ID via Xcode) or they will not run under GateKeeper!
+(OSX 10.8x)</strong>.
+First, you will have to create your own trusted certificate using Keychain Access.
+Codesign the app like so, where 'jickpictures' is your certificate signature, and then the path to your app:
+<pre><code>codesign -f -s jickpictures /Library/ScriptingAdditions/Application.app</code></pre><strong>
+To check your credentials and other executable information, simply do:
+<pre><code>codesign -dvvvv /Library/ScriptingAdditions/Application.app</code></pre><strong>

 Examples
 ============